 - Make sure your doctor has your full medical history including what prescriptions, supplements and over-the-counter medications you are taking.

-- Find a doctor you can trust and then be as open and honest about your mental health as you can.
+- Find a doctor you can trust and be honest about your mental health.

-- Write down any notes, questions or concerns to reference during your doctor visit.
+- Write down notes, questions or concerns to reference during your doctor visit.

 - Consider bringing a friend or family member with you who can support and help you during the visit.
 They might be able to help understand what the doctor is telling you as well as remember and share any mental health changes they’ve seen in you.